 Where Can I Grab a Bite to Eat Between All These Fantastic Things to do on Lanai?

-Once again, options are limited.
+Once again, options are a bit limited on Lanai.
 There are only a dozen or so places to find something to eat.
-If you’re hoping for a local spin, Blue Ginger Café is the place to go.
+If you’re hoping for a local spin, Blue Ginger Café or Cafe 565 are great options.
 Be warned though, Hawaii’s local food might not be everyone’s cup of tea.
 If you’re looking for something a little more familiar, head to the Four Seasons Resort Lanai.
-Nobu, Malibu Farm, One Forty, and the Sports Bar & Grill are all located on the property.
+Nobu, Malibu Farm, and One Forty the are all located on the property.

 If you’re looking for a market to grab something quick, there are only two on the island: Richard’s Market and Pine Isle Market, both of which are in Lanai City.
 Take your pick.